-For many divorced parents, the last thing they feel like doing is investing time, money, and energy in putting care and thought into helping their children have a present for their ex on Mother’s Day/Father’s Day.
+For many divorced parents, the last thing they feel like doing is investing time, money, and energy in putting care and thought into helping their children have a present for their ex on Mother’s Day and Father’s Day after divorce.
 As a clinical social worker and divorce attorney, I cannot emphasize strongly enough how important it is for you to make all best efforts to be a hero for your children by ensuring that your ex is celebrated on his/her special day (not to mention birthday).

 So, ask not how you can hurt your ex – ask how you can help your children honor their other parent on Mother’s Day and Father’s Day after divorce.

 1. Planning for Mother’s Day and Father’s Day After Divorce